 Denton is a tiny town located in the state of Montana.
 With a population of 212 people and just one neighborhood, Denton is the 141st largest community in Montana.
-Much of the housing stock in Denton was built prior to World War II, making it one of the older and more historic towns in the country.
+Denton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Denton is a blue-collar town, with 37.11% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Denton, you'll notice that it is more blue-collar than most other communities in America.
+37.11% of Denton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Denton is a town of sales and office workers, managers, and service providers.
 There are especially a lot of people living in Denton who work in office and administrative support (20.62%), management occupations (16.49%), and farm management occupations (9.28%).

 A relatively large number of people in Denton telecommute to their jobs.
 Overall, about 10.31% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.